 The third section is used to default values into email profiles when they are archived to NetDocuments.
 If you are not using custom profiles, this section is not applicable.

 NOTE: As a best practice, we urge you to create profile values for Document Type and Author called "Email" as shown above.
 This will ensure that these fields need not be completed manually.
-The term Author has little meaning as it relates to emails placed into NetDocuments and for most firms setting the Document Type to "Email" is sufficient.
+The term Author often has little meaning as it relates to emails placed into NetDocuments and for most firms setting the Document Type to "Email" is sufficient.

 EMS Profiler attributes